Litter Free Chicago-Calumet River

 Data Collection Guides Solutions

 One critical member of the task force is Loyola University’s Dr. Timothy Hoellein who studies river trash.
-Task Force members collect data during our cleanups cataloging it by material and by source to provide data specific to our city.
-All kinds of things are found in the river - cigarette butts, VHS tapes, action figures, plastic bottles, bags, car parts.
-Some are there by accident, carried by wind, stormdrains or animals, some are still dumped on purpose.
+Task Force members collect data during our cleanups, cataloging it by material and source to provide data specific to our city.
+All kinds of things are found in the river—cigarette butts, VHS tapes, action figures, plastic bottles, bags, and car parts among them.
+Some are there by accident—carried by wind, stormdrains or animals—while some are still dumped on purpose.

-By far what is found is food packaging and plastics of all kinds.
+What is found most frequently by far is food packaging and plastics of all kinds.

 Categorized by material: